Tools and machines

 time the rope wraps around the wheels, you create more lifting power or

 mechanical advantage.
-If there are two wheels and the rope wraps around
+If there are four wheels and the rope wraps around

 If you've ever helped pull a boat out of the sea, you'll know it's